Ripley6811/DSS-Data-Tidying-Excersize/README.md

     Describes the format of the data columns and how it was derived.

+    Each record of the original data set contained:

+    - Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration.
+    - Triaxial Angular velocity from the gyroscope.
+    - A 561-feature vector with time and frequency domain variables.
+    - Its activity label.
+    - An identifier of the subject who carried out the experiment.

 - *run_analysis.R*

     **Description**:  Contains one method called "run_analysis" which does five things.